rv-tools/nfer/README.md

   }
 }
 ```
-The outout printed by `nfer.printIntervals()` is in this case the following.
+The output printed by `nfer.printIntervals()` is in this case the following.

 ```
 =================================